marktext/marktext/docs/FAQ.md

 ### What is a "Aidou" ?

 Aidou is a chinese service that provides images to illustrate articles or blog post.
 You can enable/disable it via your preferences.
+Once enabled it is available under 'Aidou' in the 'Edit' menu.